buckbrutus2001/etl_project/Readme.md

-What are your data sources:
+1. What are your data sources:

+Zombie costume data (item name, price and img url) on Amazon and Party City

-What transformations:
+2. What transformations:

+Transform search results (HTML) into dicts

-Where is data going to loaded:
+3. Where is data going to loaded:

+Load into a Mongo DB